Focus Then Listen: An Empirical Study of Plug-and-Play Audio Enhancer for Noise-Robust Large Audio Language Models: Conclusions

 \section{Conclusions}

-In this work, we propose FTL, an audio enhancement framework for noise-robust LALMs.
-Results show that FTL improves both audio perception and reasoning performance, especially under high-noise conditions.
-In addition, we reveal a key insight: better separation does not necessarily lead to better perception, and residual connection with raw signals is critical for robust understanding.
-These findings provide practical guidelines for deploying LALMs in real-world noisy scenarios.
-Despite its effectiveness, FTL applies a frozen LLM for modality routing, and routing errors may reduce reasoning performance.
-In addition, the MAFB uses fixed fusion weights; future work will study adaptive fusion and routing to improve robustness.
+In this work, we propose FTL, an easy but efficient audio enhancement framework for noise-robust LALMs.
+Results show that FTL improves both audio perception and reasoning performance, especially under high-noise conditions, providing practical guidelines for deploying LALMs in real-world noisy scenarios.
+Despite its effectiveness, FTL applies a frozen LLM for modality routing; future work will study adaptive fusion and routing to improve robustness.